AnkiLearnEverything/Anki_Ultimate_Everything/README.md

 Notes for users:

 - If there's a flaw with the Ultimate Everything Deck, it's that the deck is incompletely tagged.
-I recently decided that it was not an efficient use of my time to tag the deck (huge time sink for relataively little return on investment).
+Some 10,000 cards deep, I decided that it was not an efficient use of my time to tag the deck (huge time sink for relataively little return on investment).
 I may change my mind on later and resume tagging again, but for now, several thousand cards in the deck are untagged, and all expansion cards I plan to release in the future will likely be untagged.

 - I made tens of thousands of cards for this deck, and it's possible I got something wrong somewhere in the deck.
 If you notice any incorrect information in the deck, please contact me on Reddit at /user/AnkiJeopardyHelp.
 I will fix the error!